Jon Berti Player Props: Marlins vs. Phillies

-Jon Berti -- 1-for-4 in his most recent game -- will be in action for the Miami Marlins versus the Philadelphia Phillies, with Aaron Nola on the hill, on April 11 at 6:40 PM ET.
+Jon Berti -- 2-for-3 with a home run and two RBI in his last game -- will be in action for the Miami Marlins against the Philadelphia Phillies, with Zack Wheeler on the hill, on April 12 at 4:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Phillies.
+He hit a home run while going 2-for-3 in his last game against the Phillies.

 Jon Berti Game Info & Props vs. the Phillies